tom-leamon/design-patterns-JS/docs.md

 ```

 ### Builder
-separate the construction of a complex object from its representation, allowing the same construction process to create various representations.
+Separate the construction of a complex object from its representation, allowing the same construction process to create various representations.
 ##### builder_es6.js
 ```Javascript
 class Request {